jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 <div align=center><img src="imgs/2_31.png" alt="drawing" width="500"/></div>

 * Back to *Diagram* window, add `axi uartlite` module.
 We want to send data to the uart_led module through its `rx` port.
-To do this, we will use the UART from Ps, which is connected to the ARM core by the AXI protocal.
+To do this, we will use the UART from PS side, which is connected to the ARM core by the AXI protocal.
 Then, we will connect the `tx` port of the UART on the PS side to the uart_led module in PL.
 Double-click on this module and configure it as shown in the subsequent figure.
 To prevent the `rx` port of AXI Uartlite from becoming floating, set the rx port to 1 (ensuring it remains in the IDLE state).
 We can disregard other ports, such as the interrupt of AXI Uartlite, since it's an output port.

 <div align=center><img src="imgs/2_28.png" alt="drawing" width="600"/></div>